mjstahl/use-state-machine/README.md

 # use-state-machine
-Finite State Machine as a React Hook
+Use Finite State Machines with React Hooks

 ## Installation